Make a DIY Pom~Pom and Heart Valentine Garland

 First, I went to Jenny’s post and read how she made her garland.
 I watched the video of how she made the Valentine hearts.
 You should too.
 It’s pretty cool.
 I wanted to use Jenny’s garland as inspiration, but not copy it.

-NOTE: I read last week that there is a heart~shape pom~pom maker.
+NOTE: I read later that there is a heart-shape pom-pom maker.
 I couldn’t resist so I ordered it.

 These scissors are great for small spaces on fabric when you need a really sharp blade and a point.
-I have a feeling that I’m going to be using them a lot for crafts.
+I have used these scissors a lot for crafts since I bought them.

 RED FELT ~ You can buy felt by the yard or squares.

 BATTING FOR FILLING THE HEARTS ~ I always try to keep a bag of batting on hand for projects.